AnshDev10/Zepto_DA_SQL_Project/README.md

 <h1>🛒 Zepto Inventory Analysis using SQL</h1>

 <h3>📌 Overview</h3>
-This project focuses on analyzing Zepto’s inventory dataset using SQL to uncover actionable insights around pricing strategy, discount patterns, stock availability, and category-level performance.

-The dataset consists of 3,732 products across multiple categories, where raw data was first structured into a relational table, followed by data validation, cleaning, and transformation (including handling invalid pricing and standardizing values from paise to rupees).
+This project focuses on analyzing Zepto’s inventory dataset using SQL to uncover actionable insights around pricing strategy, discount patterns, stock availability, and category-level performance.<br>The dataset consists of 3,732 products across multiple categories, where raw data was first structured into a relational table, followed by data validation, cleaning, and transformation (including handling invalid pricing and standardizing values from paise to rupees).

 Through a combination of aggregations, filtering, and conditional logic, this project translates raw inventory data into meaningful business insights that can support decision-making in pricing, inventory management, and supply planning.